Innovate for Vegas Foundation

 3. Smart Social is the way a Smart City communicates with itself.
 Rather than relying on Nextdoor or Twitter or other social media platforms, the goal is to make use of modern and open standards, tools people have at their disposal without requiring installation of proprietary and questionable software or other products, and ideally built with our ethos in mind (this includes language translations and general accessibility).
 This is an ongoing project.

 5. vLocal is an essential component of the online and, eventually, offline real-world experience of what we all know as Locals.
 People who are a part of the communities that are Las Vegas, whether within the city limits, a little bit farther away in Southern Nevada, or maybe much farther away but visiting now and then.
-Ideally this project will focus on secure communication credentials as well as secure online identities to facilitate participation in the various other projects (Smart Social, My Vegas, etc) while addressing concerns around identity compromise.
+Ideally this project will focus on secure communication credentials as well as secure online identities to facilitate participation in the various other projects (Smart Social, My Muni, etc) while addressing concerns around identity compromise.
 This is an ongoing project.

 Capstone Projects